Modelling heavy tail data with bayesian nonparametric mixtures: Numerical analyses

 \subsection{Accidents insurance claims}

 Federal Roads and Bridges of Mexico are administered by an agency called CAPUFE.
 This agency offers, among other benefits, an accident insurance policy to every car that uses a particular motorway in exchange for a fare.
 The insurance is covered by an insurance company that usually changes every two years.
-The available data consists of claims, in mexican pesos, filed to the insurance company during the month of June 2012.
+The available data consists of claims, in mexican pesos, filed with the insurance company during the month of June 2012.

 The size of the data is $n=1383$ with the following descriptive statistics: the minimum claim is $\$80$, the first quartile is $\$2,587$, the median is $\$6,000$, the third quartile is $\$15,790$ and the maximum is $\$790,107$.
 The mean is $\$17,158$, which is higher than the third quartile.
 These statistics suggest that the data might be heavy tailed.
-We therefore fit our mixture model and to avoid numerical problems, data were divided by $1,000$.
+We therefore fit our mixture model and to avoid numerical problems, the data were divided by $1,000$.

-Prior specifications for our model are the same as in the simulation study for parameters $\mu$, $\gamma$, $\alpha$ and $\beta$.
-For the parameter $\nu$, we took several values to compare, $\nu\in\{0.05,0.01\}$ to\-ge\-ther with beta hyper prior distributions with parameters $(a_{\nu},b_{\nu})=\{(1/2,1/2),(1/10,1/10),$ $(1,19)\}$ to compare.
-Note that the first two hyper prior choices have mean $0.5$ with large variance, whereas the last choice has mean $0.05$ and small variance.

-Our MCMC was run for $20,000$ iterations with a burn in of $5,000$, a thinning of $5$ and batches of $80$ iterations to adapt the tuning parameters.
-Running times were reported in the last column of Table \ref{tab:fita}.
-Since the number of iterations is larger, the sample size is almost triple of the simulation study, and the number of groups required is also a lot larger, the running times increased considerably.
-These range from $22$ to $33$ minutes.
+The prior specifications for our model are the same as in the simulation study for all parameters and the MCMC was also defined as in the simulation study.
+Running times are reported in the last column of Table \ref{tab:fita}.
+Since the sample size is almost triple that of the simulation study and the number of groups required is also a lot larger, the running times increased considerably.
+These range from $29$ to $34$ minutes.

-In addition to the LPML measure \eqref{eq:lpml}, we also computed the posterior expected AIC and BIC that penalise models with a larger number of parameters plus a large sample size, respectively.
-These three fit measures are reported in Table \ref{tab:fita}.
-The smallest number of groups, $\widehat{m}=8$, is obtained when fixing $\nu=0.01$.
-Running time is the fastest, but the fit measures say that this is the worst model for the data.